-The encryption level used for data in transit is browser dependant.
+The encryption level used for data in transit is browser dependent.
 That is, it relies on the level of encryption supported by the browser of the user.
 As such and in line with PCI standards, we currently support connections of between 128 and 256 bit.
-The lower level will be deprecated in June 2018 in line with current PCI guidelines.
-At the same time, we will drop support for TLS 1.0 & 1.1 ciphers and mandate TLS 1.2 (SSL having been dropped in 2013).

-Each week our server is scanned by Netcraft for vulnerabilities.
-Any found are patched within days.
+Each week our server application is scanned by Netcraft for vulnerabilities.
+Any found are resolved within days.
 From the Netcraft website: "Netcraft updates its test suite daily, adding new tests for the latest security exploits.
 A site with an up to date "Audited by Netcraft" seal is your assurance that the site owner is vigilant and maintaining the security of their site against the latest Internet security vulnerabilities.”

-You can see our current Audited by Netcraft status and more information at
+You can see our current Audited by Netcraft status and more information on the Netcraft website.

-To maintain a solid defence against DDoS type attacks, our technical partners Rackspace and CloudFlare utilise sophisticated proprietary systems to both prevent and mitigate an attack of this nature.
+To maintain a solid defence against DDoS type attacks, our technical partners GCP and CloudFlare utilise sophisticated proprietary systems to both prevent and mitigate an attack of this nature.